What Are Your Rights When OSHA Shows Up?

 |Date / Time:

 Employers continue to mismanage OSHA inspections.
-These missteps will be more costly after the August 2016 72% increase in OSHA penalties.
+These missteps became more costly after the August 2016 72% increase in OSHA penalties.

 The information shared will provide practical instructions for managing every step in the inspection process and will explain needed adjustments in meeting new OSHA challenges.
 Learn guidance in how to train frontline supervisors and prepare for increasingly demanding OSHA evidence demands on a range of new issues.